PeerHerholz/BIDSonym/README.md

 ### For more information about the specification of BIDS Apps see [here](https://docs.google.com/document/d/1E1Wi5ONvOVVnGhj21S1bmJJ4kyHFT7tkxnV3C23sjIE/edit#).

 ### Description
-A BIDS app for de-identification of neuroimaging data.
+:hocho: A BIDS app for de-identification of neuroimaging data.
+Takes BIDS-format T1 and T2-weighted images and applies one of several popular de-identification algorithms.
+BIDSonym currently supports:
+* Pydeface
+* MRI deface
+* De-identification toolbox
+* Quickshear

+Using BIDSonym ensures that you can make collected neuroimaging data available for others without violating subjects' privacy or anonymity.

 ### Documentation
 Provide a link to the documention of your pipeline.